kyle-annen/kyle-annen.github.io.old/_posts/2017-06-27-self-guided-learning-a-retrospective.markdown

 Javascript is the de-facto choice for front-end scripting.
 There are other languages that can be used, though all currently compile to Javascript prior to execution (Elm, TypeScript, CoffeeScript).

-Javascript is now more popular than ever.
+Javascript is more popular than ever.
 In 2008 Chrome web browser shipped with a new Javascript engine, Chrome V8.
 It massively increased the efficiency of Javascript in the browser.

 Since V8 is open source, it has lead to the rise of the server-side Javascript run-time NodeJS.